JoeLumbley/Animation/README.md

 The animation consists of a rectangle that moves horizontally across the screen, giving the illusion of motion.

-This lesson will break down the code line by line, making it easy for beginners to understand.
+This walkthrough will break down the code line by line.

 ## Table of Contents